-A pre-approval also tells your real estate agent and yourself how much house you really can afford.
-But remember not to actually buy a house for the top level of your affordability.
-You need a stash of cash for many things once you buy a house such as an emergency fund for when things go awry or for new furniture or a lawnmower.
+Again, you may not want to buy a house at the top level of your affordability.
+You need cash reserves for many things once you buy a house including an emergency fund for when things go awry or for new furniture or a lawnmower.

 What is the difference between pre-qualified and pre-approved?

-Lenders from all sorts of institutions from banks to credit unions to mortgage corporations offer pre-approvals and mortgages.
+Lenders from all sorts of institutions, from banks to credit unions to mortgage corporations, offer pre-approvals and mortgages.

-“We encourage people to reach out to people they know such as friends who bought a house recently,” he says.
+“We encourage people to reach out to people they know such as friends who bought a house recently,” Bogan says.
 “You can talk with your financial planner, attorney or accountant that you trust and get some feedback from them.”